Memphis Grizzlies: Oklahoma City Thunder

 The Grizzlies also have a rivalry brewing with the Oklahoma City Thunder, dating back to when the teams were based in Vancouver and Seattle, respectively.
-The squads have faced each other in the playoffs in 2011, 2013, and 2014, with the Thunder beating the Grizzlies in the conference semifinals in 2011 and in the conference quarterfinals in 2014, both in seven games.The Grizzlies handled the Thunder in five games during the conference semifinals in 2013 before getting beaten by the San Antonio Spurs in the conference finals that same year.
-Thunder leads all time meeting 6635.
+The squads have faced each other in the playoffs in 2011, 2013, 2014, and 2025 with the Thunder beating the Grizzlies in the conference semifinals in 2011 and in the conference quarterfinals in 2014, both in seven games.
+The Grizzlies handled the Thunder in five games during the conference semifinals in 2013 before getting beaten by the San Antonio Spurs in the conference finals that same year.
+Thunder leads all time meeting 66–35.

 San Antonio Spurs

 The Grizzlies' rivalry with the San Antonio Spurs goes way back in 2004 when the Spurs swept the Grizzlies in the first round.
 Seven years later, they would meet again in the 2011 NBA playoffs.
 The Grizzlies upset the Spurs in six games, which made it the fourth time ever an 8th seed beat a first seed in the playoffs.
-They would then meet again in the conference finals in 2013, where the Spurs once again swept the Grizzlies to go to the NBA Finals and got swept again in 2016, due to a lot of injuries the Grizzlies had during the season.
+They would then meet again in the conference finals in 2013, where the Spurs once again swept the Grizzlies to go to the NBA Finals.
+The Grizzlies got swept again by the Spurs in 2016 due to a multitude of injuries suffered during the season.
 They met again the following year, where the Grizzlies lost in six games.
-The Grizzlies got payback on the Spurs in the 2021, Play–In Tournament by the score of 100–96.
-Spurs leads all time meeting 7435.
+The Grizzlies got payback on the Spurs in the 2021, play-in tournament by the score of 100–96.
+Spurs leads all time meeting 74–35.